 Huge news this past weekend, and a tremendous victory for privacy rights.

-On Friday, June 22nd, 2018, the long-awaited outcome in Carpenter v.
-United States was decided.
-The Supreme Court of the United States held 5-4 that police need a warrant to get location information from cellphone tower sites.
+On Friday, June 22nd, 2018, the long-awaited outcome in Carpenter v. the United States was decided.
+The Supreme Court of the United States held 5-4 that police need the warrant to get location information from cell phone tower sites.
 This has major implications for privacy laws, 4th Amendment search & seizure, and legal conceptions of digital information and devices gathering by 3rd parties.

-I’m glad the Supreme Court is beginning to comprehend the surveillance power of smart phone technologies.
+I’m glad the Supreme Court is beginning to comprehend the surveillance power of smartphone technologies.
 GPS turned on allows anyone with the correct tools to know where you are and where you have been, from months to years in the past.
-It’s a wonder that it took a Supreme Court judgement to ensure warrantless tracking would no longer be freely permitted.
+It’s a wonder that it took a Supreme Court judgment to ensure warrantless tracking would no longer be freely permitted.

 Products from Amazon.com